 - Keep it short and sweet.

 When figuring out how to handle a bad online review, it’s important for you to provide some way for the reviewer to get in touch with you.
 Include a name and phone number or email where you can discuss the issue further or to help provide a resolution.

 - Even with the worst of the worst, thank the reviewer for reaching out to you.

 - Don’t lash out.
 Even if you’re right, it won’t end in your favor.
 Your goal is to defuse the situation, not win an argument.

 - Use the same logic you would apply to a face-to-face interaction.

 - Work to find a resolve offline.
 A problem is more likely to escalate online and become more permanent.

 - Don’t respond while you’re angry.
 It won’t end well.

 - Present your case.
-If there are elements to a negative review that the reviewer isn’t mentioning that help your case, consider including them in your reply.
-Maybe you attempted to remedy the situation already and this person is just here to rant.
+If there are elements of a negative review that the reviewer isn’t mentioning that help your case, consider including them in your reply.
+Maybe you attempted to remedy the situation already and this person is here to rant.
 Defend yourself, but only if you can do so without being aggressive.

 - Address legitimate concerns only.
 Issues that are within your control and are negative reflections on your business are worth addressing.
 You can waste a lot of time on people who will never be happy.

 Before responding, make sure that you get all the facts straight.
 Know the situation inside and out, and be prepared to offer up ideas to remedy a problem.
 Sometimes people need to vent and let off steam, and you’re better off just taking it.
 Other times, there’s a problem with your business worth taking to heart and you should thank the customer for bringing it to your attention.

 Lastly, after you’ve addressed a problem and the individual is once again satisfied, you can ask for an update to the review to reflect your efforts.
 They might update it or they might take it down.
 Leave it up to them.
 If they do, wonderful!
 If not, at least your business is on record as having replied to the reviewer.